 Men and Mental Health

-While mental illnesses affect both men and women, the prevalence of mental illnesses in men is often lower than women.
-Men with mental illnesses are also less likely to have received mental health treatment than women in the past year.
-However, men are more likely to die by suicide than women, according to the Centers for Disease Control and Prevention.
+Men are less likely to have received mental health treatment than women in the past year.
 Recognizing the signs that you or someone you love may have a mental disorder is the first step toward getting treatment.
 The earlier that treatment begins, the more effective it can be.

-Men and women can develop most of the same mental disorders and conditions but may experience different symptoms.
-Some symptoms include:
+Men and women can develop most of the same mental disorders and conditions, but they may experience different symptoms.
+Some common symptoms include:

 - Anger, irritability, or aggressiveness